Jollywatt/typst-fletcher/src/main.typ

 ///  Custom shapes should be specified as a function `(node, extrude) => (..)`
 ///  returning `cetz` objects.
 ///  - The `node` argument is a dictionary containing the node's attributes,
-///    including its center position (`node.real-pos`), the label's dimensions
-///    (`node.size`), and other options (such as `node.corner-radius`, which may
+///    including its dimensions (`node.size`), and other options (such as
-///    not have an effect for some shapes).
+///    `node.corner-radius`).
 ///  - The `extrude` argument is a length which the shape outline should be
 ///   extruded outwards by.
 This serves two functions: to support automatic edge
-///   anchoring with a node `outset`, and to create multi-stroke effects using
+///   anchoring with a non-zero node `outset`, and to create multi-stroke
-///   `extrude`.
+///   effects using the `extrude` node option.
 ///
 ///  #fletcher.diagram(
 /// )